theheking/intro-to-r/content/3_dataframes.md

     factor(metadata[,3])
 ```

-We can see the levels associated with this factor are: `Levels: (C1,C2) C1 C2 C3 Cit+ UC unknown`.
+The levels associated with this factor are `Levels: (C1,C2) C1 C2 C3 Cit+ UC unknown`.

 > Exercise
 > ===========
-> Let's reread in our metadata data frame, but set every character column to be a factor.
+> Let's reread our metadata data frame, but set every character column to be a factor.
 >
-> By looking at the help page can you edit the command below with a new arguement that would read in all strings as factors?
+> By looking at the help page, can you edit the command below with a new argument that would read all strings as factors?
 >
 > ```
 >    metadata <- read.csv('data/Ecoli_metadata.csv')